arangodb/arangodb/README_maintainers.md

     utils/generateAllMetricsDocumentation.py

-and include `Documentation/allMetrics.yaml` in your PR.
+but do not include `Documentation/Metrics/allMetrics.yaml` in your PR (as was a previous policy).
+The file is only generated if you add `-d` as command line option to the script.

 ---